 This report deals with the analysis of the compatibility between Medical Body Area Network Systems (MBANSs) and other systems operating in the same or adjacent frequencies.
-It has been developed in response to ETSI system reference document TR 101 557, and in accordance with the conclusions of WG FM on the spectrum designation options for MBANSs, which restricted the options to the 2360 - 2500 MHz frequency range.
-Hence this report considers the following three frequency bands: 2360 - 2400 MHz, 2400 - 24835 MHz, and 24835 - 2500 MHz.
+It has been developed in response to ETSI system reference document TR 101 557, and in accordance with the conclusions of WG FM on the spectrum designation options for MBANSs and further considerations within SRD/MG and SE24. .
+The compatibility of MBANSs is studied in three frequency bands: 2300 - 2400 MHz, 2400 – 2483.5 MHz, and 2483.5 - 2500 MHz.

 TBD (style: ECC Paragraph)